1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11

 Indefinite Pitch Indefinite Pitch

 Indefinite pitch exhibits irregular vibration patterns and, thus, can't be expressed as Hertz or as a musical tone such as do, re, mi.
 When you clap your hands or stomp your feet, you are creating indefinite pitch.
-Indefinite pitch is within the realm of percussion instruments such as the temple block, snare, tom and bass drum.
+Indefinite pitch is within the realm of percussion instruments such as the temple block, congas, and cymbal.

 Happy Birthday with indefinite pitch: